fpco/th-utilities/README.md

   instances.
 It allows for open registration of TH derivers, and reuses instance syntax for invoking them.

+  - `TH.Derive.Storable` defines derivation of Storable for ADTs.

 * `TH.ReifyDataType` provides utilities for reifying simplified datatype info.
   It omits details that you don't usually want to handle, making it much more straightforward to generate code based on datatype structure.